Clanker: AI backlash

 The growing popularity of the term clanker reflects an increase in direct contact between people and AI systems.
-On sidewalks, delivery robots impede mobility and cause safety issues.
-In digital spaces, cybersecurity experts have raised concerns about the rising number of bots online, which now make up a large portion of internet traffic.
-A 2025 report estimated that about one in five social media accounts are automated.
+On sidewalks, delivery robots have been criticized for impeding mobility and causing safety issues, especially those of pedestrians and cyclists.

-The term is also a reaction to AI advocacy from industrialists like Elon Musk and Sam Altman, who have championed the insertion of AI into nearly every aspect of modern life.
+The term is also a reaction to AI advocacy from industrialists like Elon Musk and Sam Altman, who have championed the integration of AI into nearly every aspect of modern life.
 This includes efforts by major companies and startups alike, such as Amazon's development of humanoid robots to replace human workers in service industries.
 Such initiatives have further fueled public skepticism, reinforcing the association of clanker with unease over automation and the displacement of human roles.
 A global survey conducted by the research firm Gartner in December 2023 found that 64% of customers would prefer companies to avoid using AI in customer service, with another 53% stating they would consider switching to a different company if they discovered AI was handling their service interactions.
 Another report by Ernst & Young, published in July 2025, found that 42% of employees across Europe are worried that the use of AI in the workplace may threaten their employment.

-Criticism has also been directed at the technology itself.
-Some of the backlash stems from concerns about the resource consumption of AI systems, their frequent reliance on copyrighted material without consent, and questions about the intentions of the corporations behind them.
-There are also concerns about the potential cognitive effects of relying heavily on AI.
-A study, authored by researchers at Microsoft and Carnegie Mellon University, warns that regular dependence on AI may leave users mentally unprepared for real-world problem solving, likening the effect to cognitive atrophy.
+Some of the backlash stems from concerns about the resource consumption of AI systems, their frequent reliance on copyrighted material without consent, questions about the intentions of the corporations behind them, and concerns about the potential cognitive effects of relying heavily on AI.

-In June 2025, United States Senator Ruben Gallego (D–AZ) tweeted that his "new bill makes sure you don't have to talk to a clanker if you don't want to", referring to proposed legislation that would require call centers to disclose their use of automated customer service agents to callers in the United States and offer the option to switch to a human representative.
+In June 2025, United States Senator Ruben Gallego tweeted that his "new bill makes sure you don't have to talk to a clanker if you don't want to", referring to proposed legislation that would require call centers to disclose their use of automated customer service agents to callers in the United States and offer the option to switch to a human representative.